estelora/type-lecture/README.md

 ### Basic Body Copy Conventions:
 - Body copy means big blocks of text together. (not headings)
-- Print body copy: 65-75em wide, leading 120% of line-height (different than web, em is
-- larger on the web for some reason
+- Print body copy: 65-75em wide, leading 120% of line-height (different than web, em is larger on the web for some reason).
 - Web Body Copy: 27-38em wide, line-height 1.3-1.5 ems.
-- Avoid orphans and widows if possible
+- Avoid orphans and widows if possible.
+It is hard for the user.

 ### Choosing good font combinations:
 - Body copy means big blocks of text together. (not headings)